-Nadia Morozova, Global Measurement and Insights Lead at EY and formerly head of research and insights at TikTok, shares her predictions for the coming 12 months.
+Nadia Morozova, Global Chief Analytics & Insights Officer – Brand, Marketing and Communications at EY and formerly Head of EU Research & Insights, Marketing Science at TikTok, shares her predictions for the coming 12 months.

 What media trends do you think will be most important in 2023?